-There’s an old saying that you don’t know what you’ve got until it’s gone.
-And there have been many things that have ‘gone’ as we’ve lived through these weeks of lockdown.
+As the old saying goes, you don’t know what you’ve got until it’s gone.
+And many things have ‘gone’ living through these weeks of lockdown.
 Things we’ve all missed.

-We’ve missed shopping trips that don’t involve searching shelves for pasta and hand wash.
-We’ve missed the noise and bustle of pubs and restaurants and having friends round for drinks and dinner.
+For example, shopping trips that don’t involve scouring the shelves for pasta and hand wash.
+The noise and bustle of pubs and restaurants.
+And having friends round for drinks and dinner.

-But as restrictions start to ease and the “real” world comes back in to play, where does that leave the “online” world, which has been a constant presence for all of us each day over the past few months?
+But as restrictions start to ease and the “real” world comes back, where does that leave the online world?
+You know, the place where we’ve all spent the most time over the past few months.

 Social media's impact

-That most noisy, chaotic, exciting, frustrating problem child of your marketing plan?
+Yes, that noisy, chaotic, exciting, frustrating problem child of your marketing plan.
 Because let’s face it, social media hasn’t distanced itself at all during this pandemic crisis.

 It’s right there in front of you, every single day.